 where $N_p$ is the total number of nearest neighbour pairs (i.e. \. social contacts $(i,j)$) and $N_a$ the number of such pairs with neighbours having different opinions (i.e.\ $o_i \neq o_j$ for $(i,j)$).
 The case $n_a=1/2$ corresponds to the fully mixed state, and $n_a=0$ indicates complete order.
 The two measures ($m$,$n_a$) are redundant in the case of full consensus but not in a mixed state.
 In the latter, $n_a$ can be used to gain additional information about how the opinions are locally ordered, i.e.\ to measure opinion clusters.
 These measures provide no information about how the population relates to the external opinion.
 An energy-like measure,

 is used to measure the combined social stress in the population due to local disagreement and disagreement with the opinion of the external field.
 This quantity $S_E$ is not conserved and thus will not be referred to as energy but as social stress.
 Social stress increases when two contacts disagree, and agents disagree with the external field opinion.
 An algorithm based on breadth-first search \cite{cormen_202_2022} is used to count distinct opinion clusters in the network.
 An opinion cluster ($\Omega_o$) is thus here defined as a group of agents with the same opinion $o_i$ for which there exists a path between any two agents in the group without having to go through an agent of the opposite opinion (Fig.~\ref{fig:opinion_comm}).
 We will track the average cluster size $\langle \Omega \rangle$ and the number of disconnected clusters $| \Omega |$ \cite{kowalska-styczen_noise_2020,malarz_phase_2023} in order to measure the effect of the different model dynamics on the structure of opinion communities.

-For a given network model and set of parameters, averages are computed using 100 points (10 realizations for each of the ten starting configurations).
+For a given network model and set of parameters, averages are computed using 100 values, i.e. 10 realisations for each of the ten starting configurations.